 - No groundwater from wells in the NIF area currently contains contaminants above the MCLs.
-The NIF site is outside the area where VOCs in groundwater were above MCLs in 1998. - TCE and PCE concentrations of up to 200 ppb were detected in unsaturated sediment samples collected in the NIF area. - Groundwater samples collected from the one HSU 2 well in the area have historically contained total VOCs at concentrations mostly less than 10 ppb.
+The NIF site is outside the area where VOCs in groundwater were above MCLs in 1998. - TCE and PCE concentrations of up to 200 ppb were detected in unsaturated sediment samples collected in the NIF area.
+Carbon tetrachloride has a historical maximum of 1.5 ppb in the area. - Groundwater samples collected from the one HSU 2 well in the area have historically contained total VOCs at concentrations mostly less than 10 ppb.
 The maximum TCE concentration measured was 16 ppb.
-In April 1997, this value decreased to <0.5 ppb. - Tritium levels in unsaturated sediments were reported to be less than 5,200 pCi/L. - Tritium concentration in the groundwater is less than 1,000 pCi/L. - PCBs have not been detected (detection limit of 0.0005 ppm) in any of the wells in the vicinity of the excavated capacitors and contaminated soil. - The maximum PCB concentration in soil was 66 ppm before cleanup.
-Concentrations are now less than 1 ppm (Picel 1999).
+In April 1997, this value decreased to <0.5 ppb. - Tritium levels in unsaturated sediments were reported to be less than 5,200 pCi/L, which corroborates that there has been no known or historical information about a tritium source in the NIF Construction Area.